-Non-redundant (single module): power consumption limited to 3A:
+Non-redundant (single module) - power consumption limited to 3A

 There is an addressing restriction related to the power supply location.
 The restriction is that the first rack (address 0) must always contain a power supply module at the first slot.
+In the power supply module the CH1 jumper must be set in E position.